Manojkl/Cost_To_Consumers-CTC/AGI/SolutionAgents/Readme.md

 ## Application

-- Apply it to research papers
+- Apply it to research papers, apply different fields approach to one another